tmokenc/IPK2024-Projekt1/README.md

 Once communication stability is achieved, signifying correctness relying on the type of data the client should send to the server at a given time/state, a small script is employed to simulate communication between client and server.
 This script defines multiple test scenarios and checks the input/output of the client to validate program correctness.

-Testing is conducted using White Box Testing, allowing inspection of the program's inner state at any given time.
+Testing is conducted using White Box Testing, which means that the internal structure is known, allowing inspection of the program's inner state at any given time.

 #### Scenarios <a id="scenarios"></a>
 These scenarios are verified for both TCP and UDP protocols.
 In UDP, tests include `CONFIRM` payload from/to the server.